Forge or mend relationships with the indispensable players in your sales chain,

 Your employer is impatient

 “It’s only January, and customers aren’t mentally back to work” will be a hard sale.
 Your employer may have tried to understand this before, but not this January.
-This January businesses are under pressure to recoup whatever losses they made last year; to accelerate whatever was on hold pending the political cloud that had hung over us last year.
+This January businesses are under pressure to recoup whatever losses they made last year.
+To accelerate whatever was on hold, pending the political cloud that had hung over us last year.
 Business owners are on edge; they are impatient.
-They are unlikely to cosy up (and neither should you) to, “it’s only January” as an excuse to justify your sluggish sales.
+They are unlikely to cozy up (and neither should you) to, “it’s only January” as an excuse to justify your sluggish sales.

 Build relationships with back office